Eino: Orchestration Design Principles

 }

-The diagram simulates the same question being answered by different LLMs.
-The results can be used for comparison.
+The figure simulates the same question answered by different large models, with results available for comparing effects

-It is important to note that this structure is only a logical perspective.
-Since the chain itself is also implemented using a graph, the parallel node will be spread out in the underlying graph.
+Note that this structure is only a logical perspective.
+Since chain itself is implemented using graph, parallel will be flattened into the graph at the underlying level.

-The branch in a chain is similar to the branch in a graph; all nodes in the branch must be aligned with the type of upstream nodes.
-This will not be elaborated further here.
-The special nature of a chain branch is that all possible branch nodes in the branch will either connect to the same node in the chain or all connect to END.
+Chain branch is similar to branch in graph.
+All nodes in the branch must align with the upstream node’s type, so no further elaboration here.
+The special thing about chain branch is that all possible branch nodes will connect to the same node in the chain, or all will connect to END.

 Type Alignment in Workflow